yash0307jain/chat-app/README.md

 # chat-app
-Chat app build using Nodejs, Reactjs and Socket.io
+Chat app build using Nodejs, Reactjs ( with hooks ) and Socket.io